giuseppedemarco/CarrySelectAdder_Project_VDHL/README.md

 # CarrySelectAdder_Project_VDHL
 Carry Select Adder - Digital Electronics Project

 This repository contains the project developed for the Digital Electronics exam at the University of Calabria.
-The project focuses on the design, implementation, and simulation of a Carry Select Adder (CSA), a high-speed digital circuit used for binary addition.
+The project focuses on the design, implementation, and simulation of a Carry Select Adder (CSA) in VHDL, a high-speed digital circuit used for binary addition.
 The CSA is designed to improve calculation speed by dividing the addition process into smaller, parallelizable segments, allowing faster computation compared to traditional adders like the Ripple Carry Adder.

 The main components of the project include: